gobo7793/Geckarbot/README.md

 6. Open the URL and add the Bot to a Server (you need Manage Server permissions for this)

 To start the bot:
-- Easy and full start: `./runscript.sh`
+- Automatic start incl. installing pip packages: `./runscript.sh`
-- For devs: `python3 Geckarbot.py`
+- Manually start the bot itself (`!restart` won't work): `python3 Geckarbot.py`